 German potato soup is an absolute must-make during fall and winter!
-It is super simple to make, tastes incredibly delicious, and is packed with the most flavorful and healthy vegetables.
+It is super simple to make, tastes incredibly delicious, and is packed with the most flavorful and nourishing vegetables.

 If you are looking for an authentic recipe for classic German potato soup, you've found it!
 This is one of the dishes I always look forward to making when the weather gets cold and it's time to make cozy and warming soups.

 It is filled with super delicious vegetables, spices, and tasty wieners.
-So don’t be deceived by the simple ingredient list, this soups packs tons of flavor and is incredibly nutritious!
+So don't be deceived by the simple ingredient list, this soup packs tons of flavor and is incredibly delicious!

 What is German potato soup?